 A case file must not be transferred when a customer temporarily moves outside of the service area to:

-attend college;
+attend training;

-live in a halfway house;
+live in a supportive residential facility (sometimes referred to as a halfway house); or

-participate in services from a comprehensive rehabilitation center; or
+participate in services from a comprehensive rehabilitation center other than Criss Cole Rehabilitation Center;

 participate in other planned services outside of the service area.

+For more information on the transfer of cases for VR customers who are attending Criss Cole Rehabilitation Center, refer to VRSM C-503-2: Referrals to the Training Program.

 A request for case transfer can be made by the customer either verbally or in writing.

 The request can be submitted to: